qrvey/partner-portal/docs/ui-docs/dataviews/tabular-view.md

 Use the **Formulas** button to define new columns which will be calculated from existing columns.

 ### Bucketing
-Use the **Bucketing** button to define new columns which map individual values to named ranges, also known as buckets.
+Use the **Bucketing** button to define new columns that map individual values to named ranges, also known as buckets.
 For example, you could map city population to buckets such as "0 - 1,000", "1,001 - 5,000", etc. Or you could map USA states to buckets such as "Northeast", "Midwest", etc.

 ### Export
 Use the **Export** button to export the data in CSV format.

 ### Filters

 Use the **Filters** button to show or hide the **Filters** panel, which lists all of the defined filters.
 Some or all of your filters can be quickly enabled, revised, or disabled.
-Use the **Reset All** link to remove all filters from tabular view.
+Use the **Reset All** link to remove all filters from the Tabular View.

 ![5_tabular-view](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.6_tabular-view/5_tabular-view.png#thumbnail-40)